Macaulay Culkin & Brenda Song Quietly Welcome Their First Child

 Actors Macaulay Culkin and Brenda Song are brand new parents, having just welcomed their first child — a son — into the world.

-Born on April 5, Dakota Song Culkin is named in honour of Culkin’s sister Dakota, who died in 2008 at the age of 29 after being accidentally hit by a car.
+Born on 5th April, Dakota Song Culkin is named in honor of Culkin’s sister Dakota, who died in 2008 at the age of 29 after being accidentally hit by a car.

 Advertisement